STV (Philippines): Digitalization

 UNTV began its digital terrestrial television test broadcast in the last quarter of 2014.
 UNTV operator BMPI started testing Japan's Integrated Service Digital Broadcasting-Terrestrial (ISDB-T), the sole digital television (DTV) standard in the Philippines for its transition from analog to digital broadcast, on UHF Channel 38 as its frequency.

 The network initially activated four subchannels on digital television.
 UNTV-1, UNTV-2 and UNTV 1-SEG air the same program while ADDTV showcased MCGI praise music videos primarily from A Song of Praise (ASOP) Music Festival.
 In September 2017, UNTV-BMPI CEO Daniel Razon held an exclusive ceremonial switch-on of Truth Channel during international thanksgiving gathering of the MCGI in Apalit, Pampanga, replacing ADDTV.

-On January 15, 2018, BMPI replaced UNTV-2 with Social TV and later on upgraded its broadcast quality from standard definition to high definition format.
-In 2020, it was discontinued and replaced by the UNTV's main channel feed at 1080p resolution; however, it airs "Ito Ang Iyong Lingkod: Don Manolo" on this channel, thus breaking away from the main feed from 11 am to 12:30 pm during weekdays.
+On January 15, 2018, BMPI replaced UNTV-2 with its own original programming and subsequently upgraded its broadcast quality to high definition format.
+However, in 2020, this channel was repurposed to broadcast UNTV's main feed in 1080p resolution.
+During weekdays, from 11 am to 12:30 pm, it aired a simulcast of Radyo La Verdad's program "Ito Ang Iyong Lingkod: Don Manolo", breaking away from the main feed.
+This continued until the program's host, Don Manolo Favis, died on December 1, 2023.